luigifcruz/CyberEther/README.md

 ## Implementation Notes

+### QT Gui for GNU Radio
+This is currently using a GLFW window to operate, but it's totally possible for it to be rendered as a QGLSurface inside a QTApp parent (standard GNU Radio window).
+The idea is to write support for this as soon as the API becomes more stable.

 ### Development Speed
 This is a side project that requires a considerable amount of work that I develop in my free time.
 I'm making some sacrifices to increase the speed of development like developing new features for Metal (because I have an Apple laptop) and later porting to other APIs, scarce documentation, and currently [no font rendering support](https://github.com/luigifcruz/gr-cyber/edit/main/README.md#font-rendering).